saavi122/Voya---AI-smart-trip-planner-/README.md

-# Orbitrip – AI Powered Travel Planning Platform
+# VOYA – AI Powered Travel Planning Platform

 ## Overview

-Orbitrip is a modern travel planning platform designed to simplify multi-city trip organization through intelligent planning, budgeting, collaboration, and itinerary visualization.
+Voya is a modern travel planning platform designed to simplify multi-city trip organization through intelligent planning, budgeting, collaboration, and itinerary visualization.

 Built for the Odoo Hackathon, Orbitrip transforms traditional travel planning into an interactive and personalized experience where users can: